Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State's Last Game

-In its previous game, Kansas State beat Michigan State on Thursday, 98-93 in OT.
+In its previous game, Kansas State topped Michigan State on Thursday, 98-93 in OT.
 Its leading scorer was Keyontae Johnson with 22 points.

 |Name